Stay up to date

 Although a business appears to make every effort to protect its assets, there is still no security guarantee.
 Hackers being fully aware of this uncertainty, tend to take complete advantage by tricking users or bypassing restrictions of the technology products in use, allowing them to acquire complete access.
 Such perils have given rise to the necessity of having a proactive approach towards cyber security to identify, prepare and respond to events.

 One such preventive measure is Host-based intrusion detection systems, deployed by organisations to recognise threats on the hosts within the network perimeter.
 In this write-up, we shall have a detailed look at the idea of the host-based intrusion detection system, its functioning, advantages, disadvantages and related elements to intrusion detection and prevention technology.

 But first, let’s get the basics right.

 What is HIDS?

 HIDS stands for “host-based intrusion detection system”.
-It is a hardware or software application used to monitor and detect any suspicious activity in a host.
+It is an intrusion detection system (a software application) used to monitor and detect any suspicious activity in a host.
 It may include intrusions through external factors and inappropriate use of resources and data by internal factors.

 Host-based intrusion detection system (HIDS) definition is stated as “an intrusion detection system that has the capability to monitor and analyse the internal aspects of a computing system and any incoming/outgoing networking packets on its network interfaces.”.

 How does HIDS work?

 Host-based intrusion detection systems (HIDS) use a sensor identified as ‘HIDS agents‘ installed within the monitorable assets for detecting threats.
 A host-based system employs an aggregate of signature-based and anomaly-based detection systems.
 The signatures one examines files in comparison with a database of signatures that are perceived to be malicious.
 Simultaneously, the anomaly-based detection system examines events with a baseline of standard system behaviour.